What about, Why, Who will, and How much is that?

 Should I tip our vendors and their staff?

 - There are several great blogs out there about ideas.
 Our 125+ page planning kit is full of suggestions.
 Our theory is if anyone (even if they own the business) did a fantastic job or went out of their way to make your event extra special...let them know by a hand-written thank you card, lots of reviews online and you can tip them (money or get creative by giving them a gift card to take their family out to dinner, or a Starbucks card if that's where you always met...think outside of the box).
-Most vendors don't get those so they will be blown away by your thoughtfulness.
+Most Wedding professionals don't get those so they will be blown away by your thoughtfulness.